 Layering is the mantra

-Balaclava and neck warmers are must.
+Balaclava and neck warmers are a must.
 It protects you from the chilly winds.

 Gumboots are important at Chadar Trek